RachidAcht/ai-mspackman-rachid/README.md

 # ai-mspackman-rachid
-implementation of AI mehods in MS PACMAN Agents
+implementation of AI methods in MS PACMAN Agents